Provides support for undergraduate students to become involved in a research project under the supervision of their

-The applicant is required to submit a statement of no more than 600 words addressing the following items:
+The applicant is required to submit a statement of no more than two pages addressing the following items:

 - Applicant’s research experience, career interests, and professional goals

 - Applicant’s plans for sharing research findings through participation in a professional conference and/or publication

 - Acknowledgment of prior WVSGC funding and a brief description of previous projects funded.

 The applicant will also upload their resume and an official or unofficial copy of their transcript.
 The Consortium will award these grants based on the following criteria:

 - Soundness and technical merit of the proposed research (50 points)

 - Student’s statement on academic and extracurricular achievements, research experience, and career interests (50 points)

 Proposals must be submitted online only.
 Proposals received after the deadline will not be considered.
 Undergraduate students submit the online application here.